Akasho09/sem6/Software/S1/Unit 1/readme.md

 # What is software?

-Computer programs and associated documentation
+Computer programs and associated documentation.

-Software=Program+Documentation+Operating Procedures
+> Software=Program+Documentation+Operating Procedures

 ## Software Engineering

 is the process of designing, developing, testing, and maintaining software.

 It is a systematic and disciplined approach to software development that aims to create high-quality, reliable, and maintainable software.
 Software engineering includes a variety of techniques, tools, and methodologies, including requirements analysis, design, testing, and maintenance.

 ![alt text](image.png)